cat-astrophic/MDPI/README.md

 * **bs4** for webscraping
 * **pandas** for data management and analysis
 * **numpy** for data management and analysis

+In addition to those modules, the remainder of the scripts used in various analyses of the data require the following modules:

 * **matplotlib** for general plotting
 * **networkx** for plotting networks
 * **geopandas** for plotting on maps